KayceP/Portfolio/README.md

 # Portfolio v1.0
 This is my personal portfolio, which will evolve over time.
-This particular version is the initial version, made as a part of the  [Udacity Full Stack Nanodegree Program.]()
+This particular version is the first ever, made as a part of the  [Udacity Connect Intensive - Full Stack Web Developer Nanodegree Program.](https://www.udacity.com/uconnect/intensive/full-stack-web-developer-nanodegree)

 # Features!
   - Responsive HTML 5 web design, based on Flexbox.

 # Usage
-- Download the repository .zip file, and extract all the files to a folder
+- Download the repository .zip file, and extract all the files to a folder.
 - Double click / run the file named 'index.html'.

 ### Validation